 Advocate for Yourself – as an executive coach, I witness many who will go to bat for others.
-I see professionals who sing the praises of their colleagues yet they often lack the ability to promote themselves.
+I see professionals who sing the praises of their colleagues, yet they often lack the ability to promote themselves.
 Keep helping others because it’s the right thing to do and it will make you a better person and a better leader.
 But don’t sell yourself short.
 If you can’t stand up for yourself and show the world what you have to offer – nobody else will.

 Write a Love Note to Yourself – my husband often leaves me little notes with loving and humorous sentiments.
 I cherish these and save them in a box.
 I know parents who send their kids to school with a pick me up message in a lunch box.
 Why not write yourself a love note and remind yourself how amazing you are?
 Leave it in a place you will discover unexpectedly and celebrate yourself.
 There is enough negative talk in the world – we need more love notes, even if you write your own.

 Do What You Love – bad jobs, bad bosses and bad organizations happen but suffering is optional.
-Develop a plan to find your bliss vocationally in your career, and avocationally in your hobbies and free time.
+Develop a plan to find your bliss vocationally in your career, and avocationally in your hobbies and personal time.

 Remember that laughter is the best remedy for stress and if you are doing what you love – laugher and smiling will be part of your daily ritual.

 The late Diane von Furstenberg, fashion icon and creator of her signature wrap dress shared, “The most important relationship in life is the one you have with yourself.
 And if you have that, any other relationship is a plus and not a must.”